What Is Enlarged Prostate?

 - Limit decongestants or antihistamines.
 These drugs tighten the band of muscles around the urethra that control urine flow, making it harder to urinate.

 - Follow a healthy diet.
-Obesity is associated with enlarged prostate.
+Obesity is usually associated with enlarged prostate.

 - Stay active.
 Inactivity contributes to urine retention.
 Even a small amount of exercise can help reduce urinary problems caused by an enlarged prostate.

-- Boost your fibre intake to avoid becoming constipated which can aggravate prostate and bladder symptoms
+- Boost your fiber intake to avoid becoming constipated which can aggravate prostate and bladder symptoms.

-If lifestyle changes and medications don’t work, your doctor has a number of ways to remove part or all of your prostate.
+If lifestyle changes, supplements, and medications don’t work, your doctor has a number of ways to remove part or all of your prostate.
 Many of these are called “minimally invasive,” meaning they’re easier on you than regular surgery.
 They use probes or scopes and don’t require large cuts in your body.
+The overall goal is to improve urine flow, reduce bothersome symptoms, and enhance quality of life.

 Reference: https://www.webmd.com/men/prostate-enlargement-bph